alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 More generally, we can consider the entire set of nodes in the graph as possible actions.
 This is particularly useful in environments where the agent can select any node in the graph as an action, such as in combinatorial optimisation problems.
-Using this action space, an agent can be trained on graphs of small sizes, and learn a policy that generalises to much larger graphs at test time.
+Using this action space, an agent can be trained on graphs of small sizes, and learn a policy that can be evaluated on much larger graphs at test time.

 #### Score-Based